Thinkright20/Profile-Badges/README.md

+# 📝 Small Note (CHEAP SOCIAL MEDIA FOLLOWERS)
+If you are interested in starting up your social media journey, I provide a service that allows you to get cheap social media followers for instagram, youtube, tiktok, etc. Please join this Discord Server to learn more: **https://discord.gg/V2QxwJkbMn**

 # 🛡️ Profile Badges

 This repository includes a collection of every single badge on GitHub, and how to obtain each one of them.
 Some of them are obtainable, not obtainable, or still in beta testing.
 This repository orders the badges from `Very Easy` to `Easy` to `Medium` and finally `Hard`.